-NU 420 Internship Policy and Procedures for Traditional On campus Students
+NU 420 Internship Policy and Procedures

 An internship clinical placement in the NU 420 course is based upon student request as well as agency and unit availability.
 Neither the clinical facility nor the unit/department requested can be guaranteed to a student.
 NU 420 Faculty make every attempt to negotiate placements that students seek.
 The senior internship is not an observational experience, rather the course outcomes necessitate that students actively participate in the role and functions of the professional nurse with the guidance of a clinical preceptor.